Potassium acetate: Deicing

 Potassium acetate (as a substitute for calcium chloride or magnesium chloride) can be used as a deicer to remove ice or prevent its formation.
-It offers the advantage of being less aggressive on soils and much less corrosive: for this reason, it is preferred for airport runways although it is more expensive.
+It offers the advantages over chlorides of being less aggressive on soils and much less corrosive: for this reason, it is one of the preferred substances for removal of ice from airplanes and airport runways.

 Fire extinguishing

-Potassium acetate is the extinguishing agent used in Class K fire extinguishers because of its ability to cool and form a crust over burning oils.
+Potassium acetate is the extinguishing agent used as a component in some Class K fire extinguishers because of its ability to cool and form a crust over burning oils.

 Food additive

 Potassium acetate is used in processed foods as a preservative and acidity regulator.
 In the European Union, it is labeled by the E number E261; it is also approved for usage in the USA, Australia, and New Zealand.
-Potassium hydrogen diacetate (CAS #) with formula KH(OOCCH3)2 is a related food additive with the same E number as potassium acetate.

 Medicine and biochemistry

-In medicine, potassium acetate is used as part of electrolyte replacement protocols in the treatment of diabetic ketoacidosis because of its ability to break down to bicarbonate to help neutralize the acidotic state.

-In molecular biology, potassium acetate is used to precipitate dodecyl sulfate (DS) and DS-bound proteins to extract ethanol from DNA.
+In molecular biology, potassium acetate is used to precipitate Sodium dodecyl sulfate (SDS) and SDS-bound proteins to allow their removal from DNA.

 Potassium acetate is used in mixtures applied for tissue preservation, fixation, and mummification.
 Most museums today use a formaldehyde-based method recommended by Kaiserling in 1897 which contains potassium acetate.
 This process was used to soak Lenin's corpse.